microsoft/azure-iot-developer-kit/docs/_projects/08-shake-shake.md

 * Have your DevKit connected to Wi-Fi
 * Prepare the development environment

 An active Azure subscription.
-If you do not have one, you can register via one of the methods:
+If you do not have one, you can register via one of these methods:

 * Activate a [free 30-day trial Microsoft Azure account](https://azureinfo.microsoft.com/us-freetrial.html){:target="_blank"}
-* Claim your [Azure credit](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} if you are MSDN or Visual Studio subscriber
+* Claim your [Azure credit](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} if you are an MSDN or Visual Studio subscriber

 ## Step 1.
 Open the project folder

 ### A. Start VS Code

+- Make sure your DevKit is **not** connected to your computer.
+- Start VS Code.
-Make sure your DevKit is not connected.
-Start VS Code first and connect the DevKit to your computer.
-VS Code will automatically find it and pops up introduction page:
+- Connect the DevKit to your computer.

+VS Code will automatically find your DevKit and display an introduction page:

 ![mini-solution-vscode]({{"/assets/images/mini-solution/vscode_start.png" | absolute_url }})

-**Notice:** Occasionally, when you launch VS Code, you will be prompted with an error that cannot find Arduino IDE or related board package.
-Close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
+**Notice:** Occasionally, when you launch VS Code, you may be prompted with an error message saying that the Arduino IDE or related board package cannot be found.
+If this should occur, close VS Code, launch the Arduino IDE again and VS Code should locate Arduino IDE path correctly.
 {: .notice--warning}

 ### B. Open Arduino Examples folder

 Expand left side **ARDUINO EXAMPLES** section, browse to **Examples for MXCHIP AZ3166 > AzureIoT**, and select **ShakeShake**.
-This will open a new VS Code window with project folder in it.
+This opens a new VS Code window with a project folder in it.

 ![mini-solution-examples]({{"/assets/images/mini-solution/vscode_examples.png" | absolute_url }})